Consensys/doc.teku/docs/get-started/connect/testnet.md

 If you're also running a validator client, create a test Ethereum address (you can do this in [MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet)).
 Fund this address with testnet ETH (32 ETH and gas fees for each validator) using a faucet.
-See the list of [Goerli faucets](https://github.com/eth-clients/goerli#meta-data-g%C3%B6rli) or [Sepolia faucets](https://github.com/eth-clients/sepolia#meta-data-sepolia).
+See the list of [Holesky faucets](https://github.com/eth-clients/holesky#metadata) or [Sepolia faucets](https://github.com/eth-clients/sepolia#meta-data-sepolia).

 :::note